Home Machine Tool Archive Machine Tools For Sale & Wanted

 How to Make and Use Pittler Worms & Wheels Pittler Turret Lathes

-Story of Wilhelm von Pittler
+Accessories Story of Wilhelm von Pittler Milnes Pittler Pittler Factory

-Screwcutting on Pittler lathes depends upon matched sets of worms and wheels which, for many years, have been in short supply.
-These are to be one of the first items to be produced - however, if you are in a rush to make your own you might like to know that the B2 used a set of 17 worms and wheels (able to cut 27 pitches) of 20 diametral pitch, with a pressure angle of 14.5 degrees for wheels over 30 teeth, and 20 degrees under this number.
+Screwcutting on Pittler lathes depends upon matched sets of worms and wheels which, for many years, have been in short supply - however, if you would like to make your own you might like to know that the B2 used a set of 17 worms and wheels (able to cut 27 pitches) of 20 diametral pitch, with a pressure angle of 14.5 degrees for wheels over 30 teeth, and 20 degrees under this number.
+The single start worm was of 1.026" O/D with a pitch of 0.164", the five, ten, and fifteen start worms were of the same helix angle (different to the single start) but further data is only relevant to the ten-start worm, of 2.880" O/D with a pitch of 0.1853.

 PITTLER LATHE CHRONOLGY

-comments and additions from Pittler enthusiasts.
+who would welcome comments and additions from Pittler enthusiasts.

 1854